Andy4495/FutabaVFD162S/README.md

 I measured supply current of around 320 mA when the device was powered, regardless of whether something was displayed or the screen was blank.
 The datasheet specs it at 450 mA typical, 600 mA maximum.

-While it is a 5V device, the inputs are compatible with 3.3V logic levels.
+While it is a 5V device, the CLK, DATA, and RESET inputs are compatible with 3.3V logic levels.

 Pin Functions (J1):
 1. Vcc